 top of page

-On November 12, 2020, Tiny House Community Development started Styrofoam™ recycling (#6 polystyrene foam) in Greensboro, NC.
+On November 12, 2020, Tiny House Community Development in partnership with local environmental groups started Styrofoam™ recycling (#6 polystyrene foam) in Greensboro, NC.
 Foam recycling starts with a densification machine which turns the foam into ignots and then is sold to recycle vendors.

 This project represents a collaborative effort between four non-profit organizations: